makertum/non-planar-layer-fdm/README.md

 ### Doesn't this mess up my parts?
 - Yes, totally.
 If you want straight parts afterwards you need to pre-warp them.
 - I'm currently experimenting with ImplicitCAD for pre-warped parts.
+- A pre-warping script is in the works.

 ### Why u no use CPAN modules, i.e. Gcode::Interpreter
 - They're just not made for this kind of experiments.